-Use of augmented reality within business & healthcare
+Augmented Reality Solution: Use of AR within business & healthcare

-An analysis from the Society of Human Resource Management notes that AR, whether deployed through headsets or as an enhancement to phones or tablets, gives employees incredible powers such as X-ray vision, heat-sensing, and immediate access to experts.
+An analysis from the Society of Human Resource Management notes that augmented reality solution, whether deployed through headsets or as an enhancement to phones or tablets, gives employees incredible powers such as X-ray vision, heat-sensing, and immediate access to experts.
 As opposed to replacing workers with machines, augmented reality is a way to improve the way that machines and people function by better integrating their capabilities.

 AR accelerates design and reduces time-to-market by limiting the requirement for physical prototypes.
 It enhances safety, naturally improving compliance and saving lives.

-For instance, consider a manufacturing setting: AR allows employees to get access to the information they need immediately, without having to pick up a tablet or phone.
+For instance, consider a manufacturing setting: augmented reality solution allows employees to get access to the information they need immediately, without having to pick up a tablet or phone.
 If they step out of their workstation to go locate a particular part, their augmented reality system can show them exactly where they will find the component.
-If a piece of equipment is not working properly, AR can help them determine what has gone wrong, repair it, and start everything running again rapidly.
+If a piece of equipment is not working properly, augmented reality solution can help them determine what has gone wrong, repair it, and start everything running again rapidly.
 Whenever any staff members get stuck and need assistance, they can access an expert right away; the experts can either check their live stream or examine pictures shot from the employee’s point-of-view.